microsoft/language-server-protocol/specification.md

 #### <a href="#textDocument_didClose" name="textDocument_didClose" class="anchor">DidCloseTextDocument Notification (:arrow_right:)</a>

 The document close notification is sent from the client to the server when the document got closed in the client.
-The document's truth now exists where the document's uri points to (e.g. if the document's uri is a file uri the truth now exists on disk).
+The document's truth now exists where the document's Uri points to (e.g. if the document's Uri is a file Uri the truth now exists on disk).
 As with the open notification the close notification is about managing the document's content.
 Receiving a close notification doesn't mean that the document was open in an editor before.
 A close notification requires a previous open notification to be sent.
 Note that a server's ability to fulfill requests is independent of whether a text document is open or closed.

 _Notification_:
 * method: 'textDocument/didClose'